-Carver Wastewater Treatment Facility
+Carver Water Treatment Facility Project Overview

 The City of Carver has grown and changed since it installed its first water treatment facility in 2004.
 With the population tripling since 2000, the city’s current water treatment facility is reaching maximum capacity.